chinapedia/wikipedia.abstract.en/Page/Deicide_(band).md

 Controversy

-down right Deicide has received considerable controversy relating to their albums and lyrics, which include vehement anti-Christian themes, such as "Death to Jesus", "Fuck Your God", "Kill the Christian", "Behead the Prophet" and "Scars of the Crucifix", among others.
+Deicide has received considerable controversy relating to their albums and lyrics, which include vehement anti-Christian themes, such as "Death to Jesus", "Fuck Your God", "Kill the Christian", "Behead the Prophet" and "Scars of the Crucifix", among others.
 Drummer Asheim said, "The whole point of Satanic music is to blaspheme against the Church", "I don't believe in or worship a devil.
 Life is short enough without having to waste it doing this whole organised praying, hoping, wishing-type thing on some superior being".[31]

 Most of the controversy surrounded frontman Benton for a rash of shocking interviews and wild statements.
 Benton has repeatedly branded an inverted cross into his forehead on at least 12 different occasions.[32]
 During an interview with _NME_ magazine, he shot and killed a squirrel with a pellet gun to prevent any further damage to his electrical system in the attic at the location the interview was held.
 This act garnered negative attention from critics and some animal rights activists.
 Benton had professed beliefs in theistic Satanism during Deicide's early years, claimed to slaughter rodents for fun, and that he held beliefs in demonic possession and that he was possessed.[33]
 Such statements had eventually been concluded as tongue-in-cheek and little more than sensationalism by band members questioned alternatively.[34]
 Additionally, Benton claimed in the early 1990s that he would commit suicide at the age of 33 to "mirror" a lifespan opposite that of Jesus Christ.
 However, he passed that age in 2000 and did not commit suicide, rebutting in 2006 that these statements had been "asinine remarks" and that "only cowards and losers" choose to kill themselves.[35]